AdobeDocs/experience-manager-assets-essentials.en/help/adminster-aem-assets-essentials.md

 ## Add user groups {#add-user-groups}

-Create user groups and assign permissions to those groups to manage folder access levels in the Assets Essentials repository.
-You can then assign your users to the user groups.
+Create user groups and then assign your users to the user groups.

-![Add users to groups and product profiles](assets/user-groups-product-profiles.svg)

 You can add users to user groups (1) and [users to Assets Essentials Product Profiles (2)](#add-admin-users).
 However, you cannot add user groups directly to Assets Essentials Product Profiles (3).

+![Add users to groups and product profiles](assets/user-groups-product-profiles.svg)

 For information on how to manage user groups, see `Create user groups` and `Edit user groups` available at [Manage user groups](https://helpx.adobe.com/enterprise/using/user-groups.html).